Valladolid is located in the Yucatan state of Mexico, which is known for its natural beauty, thousands of cenotes and the iconic Chichen Itza.

 Just be sensible, don’t flash the cash, don’t make yourself vulnerable etc and you should be just fine!

-If you’re wondering where you should visit after a visit to Valladolid, then I suggest you check out all the amazing things to do in Cancun and the beautiful beaches of Playa Del Carmen.
+If you’re wondering where you should visit after Valladolid, then I suggest you check out all the amazing things to do in Cancun and the beautiful beaches of Playa Del Carmen.

 However, if you want to experience more of authentic Mexico (not the tourist illusion), then head up to my favourite place in Mexico: Palenque.

 Just so you are aware, the time zone in Yucatan is one hour different from Cancun before daylight saving changes.
-So we basically got too late to our first bus and too early to our second because we were switching time zones so much.
+So we basically arrived too late to our first bus and too early for our second because we were switching time zones so much.
 As of April, it’s all the same, but just be wary!

 So there you go!